muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Java.md

 Not permitted for a *SYS_Fraction* is any of the following, to keep things more correct and simpler:

-* Any infinity or NaN value of any of the Java primitive types `float`, `double`.
+* Any value of any of the Java primitive types `float`, `double` that represents an infinity or NaN.

-* Any infinity or NaN object of any of the Java classes `java.lang.Float`, `java.lang.Double`.
+* Any object of any of the Java classes `java.lang.Float`, `java.lang.Double` that represents an infinity or NaN.

 ## Bits